saadeghi/daisyui/src/docs/src/routes/components/chat.svelte.md

-  { type:'component', class: 'chat-header', desc: 'For the line above the chat bubble' }, { type:'component', class: 'chat-footer', desc: 'For the line below the chat bubble' }, { type:'component', class: 'chat-bubble', desc: 'For the content of chat' }, { type:'modifier', class: 'chat-bubble-primary', desc: 'sets `secondary` color for the `chat-bubble`' }, { type:'modifier', class: 'chat-bubble-secondary', desc: 'sets `secondary` color for the `chat-bubble`' }, { type:'modifier', class: 'chat-bubble-accent', desc: 'sets `accent` color for the `chat-bubble`' }, { type:'modifier', class: 'chat-bubble-info', desc: 'sets `info` color for the `chat-bubble`' },
+  { type:'component', class: 'chat-header', desc: 'For the line above the chat bubble' }, { type:'component', class: 'chat-footer', desc: 'For the line below the chat bubble' }, { type:'component', class: 'chat-bubble', desc: 'For the content of chat' }, { type:'modifier', class: 'chat-bubble-primary', desc: 'sets `primary` color for the `chat-bubble`' }, { type:'modifier', class: 'chat-bubble-secondary', desc: 'sets `secondary` color for the `chat-bubble`' }, { type:'modifier', class: 'chat-bubble-accent', desc: 'sets `accent` color for the `chat-bubble`' }, { type:'modifier', class: 'chat-bubble-info', desc: 'sets `info` color for the `chat-bubble`' },